liviaellen/AIEasyApply/README.md

 3. Add minimal professional details to avoid triggering LinkedIn's security measures
 4. Use this account exclusively for the bot

+## 🎯 Initial Setup Tips

+**Important:** Before running the bot, we strongly recommend:

+1. **Manual Applications First**:
+   - Apply to 3-5 jobs manually on LinkedIn
+   - Make sure to apply to jobs that require resume upload
+   - This ensures your LinkedIn profile has basic information saved
+   - Helps the bot handle future applications more effectively
+   - Creates a baseline for LinkedIn's application format

+The manual applications help because:
+- LinkedIn saves your basic information from these applications
+- It creates a history of normal application behavior
+- Provides fallback responses if the bot encounters issues
+- Reduces the risk of account flags for unusual activity

 ## 🛠️ Installation

 1. Clone this repository